Ought to and Had Better

 There are different ways to talk about possibilities in English.
 Each way has its own function.
 We can also express our thoughts through possibilities.

 Had Better vs. Would Rather

-'Would better' and 'would rather' are very different but they are confused by many learners.
-In this lesson, we will find out why.
+'Had better' and 'would rather' are often confused by learners.
+In this lesson, we will explore the reasons behind this confusion.